 Radiation therapy after surgery is an option for most women who have:

-Radiation therapy is usually given to women who are treated with lumpectomy for DCIS.
-It is not given to women treated with mastectomy for DCIS.
+Radiation therapy is often given to women who are treated with lumpectomy (also called breast conserving surgery) for DCIS.

 Learn more about treatment for DCIS.